jelhan/ember-cli-deploy-corber/README.md

 Plugin for ember-cli-deploy to build the project using [corber](http://corber.io/).

 > This plugin is work in progress.
-> It's only tested aginst android target platform so far.
+> It's only tested against android target platform so far.
 > I would appreciate any feedback and pull requests.

 ## Installation